 Why do people keep exotic pets?

 This is a more complex question and we have two answers for it.
-In the first scenario weโll refer to animals like endangered species, lions, tigers etc. Because they like to have something other people donโt, and in most of the cases, because they like to show off.
-In the second scenario things are more about saving a baby possum found on the side of the road, a racoon that got stuck under the car and wonโt leave.
+In the first scenario, weโll refer to animals like endangered species, lions, tigers, etc because they like to have something other people donโt, and in most of cases, because they like to show off.
+In the second scenario, things are more about saving a baby possum found on the side of the road, a raccoon that got stuck under the car and wonโt leave.

 Gotta love unique pets, no matter if they have a lush coat of fluffy fur or if theyโre cold-blooded iguanas.
 They make for a very different home landscape despite being a huge pain in the neck at times.